 As a contemporary mosaic artist, I am inspired by the wide range of emotions - love, anger, happiness, sadness, hope and despair - that affect people's physical, mental, and emotional well-being.
 For me personally, exploring and expressing these emotions in mosaic is both therapeutic and freeing.
 My style is innovative and abstract, and so in my work I try to express our emotions in a nonrepresentational way, thereby allowing you, the viewer, to connect with and relate to each piece in your own way.

-Art has always been part of my life, and I inherited the love for it from my family which includes a ceramist, several painters, sculptors, an architect, a commercial artist, and photographers.
+Art has always been a part of my life.
+I am lucky to have inherited the love and a little bit of talent from my family who are ceramists, architects, painters, commercial designers, sculptors and photographers.

 My own art education began when I was 15 with informal art classes in Rosèmere, Quebec.
 My teacher, Maryanne Anderson, was a wonderfully eccentric artist in her 70’s who introduced me to different media, including oils, acrylics, pastels, and pen & ink.
 I have a minor in Fine Arts from Concordia University in Montreal where I studied painting, drawing, art history, and art education.